robertsdotpm/p2pd/docs/source/general/interfaces.rst

     multiple network interface cards, external addressing, DNS / IP / target parsing, and publish-subscribe.
 But there are many more useful features for network programming.

-In the next section we'll be looking at publish-subscribe features.